Volkswagen e-Golf (2014-2019) electric motor, drive & performance

 Volkswagen e-Golf electric motor, 0-62mph and acceleration

-The latest version of the e-Golf has been blessed with a 134bhp electric motor, which powers the front wheels through a single-speed ‘direct drive’ transmission.
+The e-Golf has a 134bhp electric motor, which powers the front wheels through a single-speed ‘direct drive’ transmission.
 The instantaneous response typical of electric motors translates into a car that feels very perky from a standing start, cracking the benchmark 0-62mph sprint in 9.6 seconds.

 Up to about 35mph the e-Golf accelerates quicker than the Golf GTI hot hatchback, so you’ll have no complaints about its responsiveness when nipping out at busy junctions, for example.
 Out of town and especially at motorway speeds, the e-Golf performance feels less energetic, but never out of its comfort zone.
 You get to choose from three driving modes (Normal, Eco and Eco Plus), with the available power reducing at each stage to help maximise range.